 We hate to be the bearers of bad news, but it’s time to start working on your taxes.

-The good news is that it doesn’t have to be a major headache year after year.
+The good news?
+It doesn’t have to be a major headache year after year.

-When it comes to filing your taxes, organization is key.
-There are so many items to keep up with: W2s, 1099s, deductible expenses, receipts, etc.
+When it comes to filing your taxes, nothing beats the power of organization.
+You’ve got a plethora of items to track: W2s, 1099s, deductible expenses, receipts, and more.

 If you’re starting your tax preparation off by sitting in front of a pile of papers, not even sure what’s what, you’re setting yourself up for a long, hard road.